I suddenly got in a crazy classical mood and felt like tidying up in my own head in the only way I know how to; by making a list.

-While not being quite as amazing as En Saga, JS’s first symphony is also wonderful, and a rare finding within the symphony repertoire, as it is one of the few symphonies where all the movements are equally breath taking (maybe with the exception of the third).
-The mood is just like any Sibelius piece, and if I were to choose one movement, I would go for the forth one.
+While not being quite as amazing as En Saga, JS’s first symphony is also wonderful, and a rare finding within the symphony repertoire, as it is one of the few symphonies where all the movements are equally breathtaking (maybe with the exception of the third).
+The mood is just like any Sibelius piece, and if I were to choose one movement, I would go for the fourth one.

 Most people don’t connect AS with beautiful orchestra music, being that he went insanely experimental at a certain point, and started writing completely atonal music for an even smaller audience than the tonal classical music.

 This piece, however, was written before his turning point and is an absolute masterpiece.
 It has always given me more or less the same feeling as Sibelius’ En saga but in a more modern, yet tonal and deeply emotional suit.
 I die a little inside every time I think about all the amazing music AS could have written, but decided not to.